my latest project 1978 honda twinstar 185

 Once it's clean enough rinse it out with baking soda and water to neutralize the acid then rinse with water to get rid of any residue, allow to dry then gas it up and she should be good to go.
 If it's really bad they do have a tank coating stuff you can buy but remove the petcock valve on the bottom of the tank before you try that stuff...
 I've learned the hard way.

 Don't forget to check every bulb (especially the headlight) to make sure none of them are burnt out.
 Might sound like a small problem but I learned the hard way when I bought mine.
 Since the battery was weak in mine bump starting the bike cause over charging to the headlight and blew the bulb.
-The Twinstar being a 6v system is kinda a pain in the ... as far as finding replacement anything for.
+The Twinstar being a 6v system is kinda a pain in the a$$ as far as finding replacement anything for.
 If the headlight burns out, the bike will eventually burn the main fuse and won't run.
 You might be able to start the bike with no headlight, but it won't run for very long since the headlight in these bikes play a very important role.
 The current pretty much runs through the headlight bulb first and then dispurses into the blinkers/brake light until the remaining excess current is grounded by the rectifier.
 The rectifier should be getting hot or else it is bad.
 Hot means good since current running throught it causes the rectifier to heat up.
 On my bike the rectifier was old and I was noticing it wasn't draining the excess volts and in turn was popping the headlight bulb.
 This happens because there is only one fuse in this bike, not a seperate headlight fuse (this makes chasing anything down electrical a chore unless you have a voltmeter).
 And finding a bulb is almost impossible since the headlight is a sealed headlight unit and must be replaced as one unit.
 Not cheap by any means.
 Any headlight you find online for this bike is NOS because they just don't seem to make the 6v headlights anymore.
 I got lucky and found an old headlight assembly from a Suzuki that had a removable bulb that fit into the housing of the Twinstar.
 Now instead of paying $60 for a headlight every time the headlight blows, I only have to spend $6 on a new bulb.
 And bulbs do burn out over time, it happens.
 Just thought I would throw this out there just in case this may help you now or in the future.

 Last edited: